PsichiX/ConsoleAudioPlayer/README.md

 ConsoleAudioPlayer
 ==================

-Because GUI is too simple to use
+Because using GUI is too mainstream